 An “in memoriam” service was held in Baghdad on Jan.
 1, 2019 in the Chaldean St. Joseph cathedral, headed by His Beatitude The Cardinal Louis Raphael Sako, Patriarch of Babel for the Chaldeans, and two other Chaldean bishops, and the representing of the Assyrian Church.
 In his homily the Patriarch honored the unselfish engagement of the Redemptorist Fathers at the service of the Chaldean Church.
 After the Mass a condolence sitting took place in the neighboring church hall.

 On Tuesday Jan.
 8, 2019 the burial service took place in Belgium, in the church of Our Lady in Sint Amandsberg.
 Fr.
 Ives Demey was the president and was assisted by several priests who had come from Iraq and Germany and Sweden.
 The homily was delivered by Mgr.
 Bashar Warda, Redemptorist and Archbishop of Erbil in Iraq.
 He admired Fr.
 L. Cop for his readiness to accept whatsoever was asked him to do, always ready to listen to the needs of others and showing the them God’s mercy.
-He invited them to continue the work of creation, and to believe in the God of Abraham, Isaac and Jacob.
-He thanked God for Fr.
+Fr.
+Cop invited his studends to continue the work of creation, and to believe in the God of Abraham, Isaac and Jacob.
+Mgr.
+Bashar thanked God for Fr.
 Cop’s life amidst the Chaldean people.

 FUNERAL FR.
 COP 2019 GENT

-(Here followes the text of Father Mansour’s allocution at the occasion in Dutch)
+(Here follows the text of Father Mansour’s allocution at the occasion in Dutch)